cornellius-gp/gpytorch/examples/README.md

 **No**: Try Deep Kernel regression (example pending)

-### SKI/KISS-GP + Via(new!)
+### SKI/KISS-GP + Variational Inference

-Try this if:
+Notes:
-- Your model will need variational inference anyways (e.g. if you're doing some sort of clustering, point process, or classification)
+- Try this if our model will need variational inference anyways (e.g. if you're doing some sort of clustering, point process, or classification)
+- Works for high dimensional problems and stochastic variational deep kernel learning.

 See [the example](kissgp_variational_regression_cuda.ipynb) for more info.